Current Affairs-Topics

 International Reactions and G7 Middle East Policy

-• US opposes recognition, labeling it “reckless,” while the UK stance remains focused on a two-state solution without official recognition, raising the question: Will the G7 collectively recognize Palestine?
+• The US opposes recognition, labeling it “reckless,” while the UK stance remains focused on a two-state solution without official recognition, raising the question: Will the G7 collectively recognize Palestine?

 • Currently, over 140 UN member states recognize Palestine, including Spain and Ireland Palestine recognition, but France’s step as the first G7 country recognition sets a new precedent.
 Analysts suggest that the decision could pressure other G7 countries to follow France.